Back to Roku Guides

 Quick Solutions

-Use certified short HDMI cable
+Use a certified high-speed HDCP-compliant HDMI cable

-Connect Roku directly to TV for isolation
+Connect the Roku directly to the TV

 Still having issues?
 This is usually the deeper cause below.